MartinMans/expense-tracker/README.md

 ### 🟢 Standalone .exe

-Just double-click `gui.exe` — no need to install Python!
+Just double-click `Expense_Tracker.exe` — no need to install Python!

 > ℹ️ If `Expense_Tracker.xlsx` is missing, it will be created automatically in `data/`